cohenchris/scripts/bin/README.md

 # Custom System Scripts

 This is a collection of scripts that I have written which automate certain day-to-day tasks on my machine.
+They require no external dependencies or defines that cannot be passed through as command line arguments.

 ## Basic System Functionality